polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 limit of 50), until enough chunks were recovered.
 Validators are tried in a random order.
 Then, reconstruct the original data.

+All options require that after reconstruction, validators then re-encode the data and re-create the erasure chunks trie in order to check the erasure root.

 ### Availability recovery from systematic chunks

 As part of the effort of